akmami/gencore/README.md

 ## Overview

 **GenCore** is a cutting-edge tool designed for the comparison of genomic sequences.
-Unlike traditional genomic comparison methods that rely on hashing techniques, GenCore utilizes Locally Consistent Parsing (LCP), a novel approach that processes strings recursively to identify cores adhering to the LCP rules.
+Unlike traditional genomic comparison methods that rely on hashing techniques, **GenCore** utilizes Locally Consistent Parsing (LCP), a novel approach that processes strings recursively to identify cores adhering to the LCP rules.
-This method enables highly accurate comparisons between given genomes, specifically catering to `.fastq.gz` compressed files containing long reads.
+These cores enable highly accurate comparison of genomes to evaluate distances and ultimately construct phylogenetic trees.

 ## Features

-- *Locally Consistent Parsing (LCP)*: Employs LCP for deep and accurate genome comparison.

-- *Efficiency*: Designed to handle `.fastq.gz` compressed files directly, saving time and disk space.
+- **Genome Comparison**: Efficiently compare genomes using distance metrics.

+- **Distance Matrix Calculation**: Compute various similarity metrics including Jaccard, Dice, and normalized vector similarity.

-- *Multi-threading Support*: Capable of utilizing multiple threads for processing, significantly speeding up the comparison process.
+- **Multi-threading Support**: Leverage multiple threads for faster processing.

+- **Flexible Input Formats**: Support for FASTA (`.fa`), FASTQ (gzipped) (`.fq.gz`), and BAM (`.bam`) file formats.

+- **Core Management**: Read and write core files for streamlined genomic analysis.

+- **Customizable Parameters**: Options for adjusting the number of threads, LCP levels, and distance calculation methods.

 ## Getting Started